 - Local anaesthetic is injected into a small area of skin on either side of the scrotum above the testicles (testes).

 - The doctor feels the tubes under the skin and holds them in place with a small clamp.

-- They then make one tiny puncture with a special instrument.
-The same instrument is used to gently stretch the opening so the tubes can be reached.
+- They then make one tiny puncture and gently stretch the opening so the tubes can be reached.

 - The tube is brought to the surface through the small opening.
 Different doctors use different techniques, but all are designed to ensure the 2 ends of the cut tubes remain separate.